Skip to main content

 Congratulations on your wedding day.

-Marriage asks for more than one beautiful day.
-It asks for daily kindness, honest words and the grace to keep choosing one another through every season.
+Marriage asks for more than a single beautiful day.
+It needs daily kindness, honest words and the grace to keep choosing one another through every season.

 Wishing you a blessed wedding day and a joyful life together.